MAdriaansens/Phylogeny_of_CPA/Step2_In-house-HMM/Pfam/README.md

 **Step2.**
 Run the perl script in bash.

-_It is also possible to generate a python script, however sometimes Pfam generates a faulty script._
+_It is also possible for Pfam to generate a python script, however sometimes Pfam generates a faulty script._

 All Pfam sequences were downloaded and outputted in the .out of the bash script.
 Use bash commands to move it into the correct format